 You will need to bring or purchase blankets, sheets, pillowcases, towels, and a pillow, as linens and towels are not supplied.
 We recommend that, to conserve space when packing, you consider using a sleeping bag as your blanket and purchase a pillow and sheets upon your arrival.
 During the registration period, the Office of Student Life (OSL) arranges orientation activities for all new incoming students, including a shopping tour to a nearby mall, where you can purchase basic necessities (kitchen utensils, groceries, etc.).

 Ordering Linens & Equipment in Advance

-There are also three companies, not connected to HebrewU’s RIS, that offer the possibility of ordering linens and other housing equipment in advance.
-They will deliver your purchases directly to you on registration day.
+There are also two companies, not connected to HebrewU’s RIS, that offer the possibility of ordering linens and other housing equipment in advance.
+They will deliver your purchases directly to Office of Student Life prior to the on registration day.

 RIS is not responsible for the prices, quality, or delivery of any equipment offered by either of these companies and strongly recommends that you check out the terms of each company before making a purchase.